All posts

 FinCEN's March 2025 rule exempted US-formed LLCs from BOI filing.
 Who is exempt, who still files, and what the transparency trend means.

-That said, the transparency trend is moving in one direction.
-New York enacted its own state-level LLC transparency law effective January 2026.
-Other states are likely to follow.
-The federal exemption does not prevent states from creating their own beneficial ownership reporting requirements.
+But the transparency trend only moves one direction.
+New York already enacted its own LLC transparency law effective January 2026.
+Other states will follow.

 What is BOI filing?

-The Corporate Transparency Act (CTA) was enacted in 2021 as part of the National Defense Authorization Act.
-Its stated purpose: combat money laundering, terrorist financing, and other illicit financial activity by requiring certain business entities to report their beneficial owners to the Financial Crimes Enforcement Network (FinCEN), a bureau of the US Treasury Department.
+The Corporate Transparency Act (CTA) passed in 2021 as part of the National Defense Authorization Act.
+The goal: force business entities to report their beneficial owners to FinCEN (Financial Crimes Enforcement Network, a bureau of the US Treasury) so law enforcement can see who actually owns what.

-A "beneficial owner" under the CTA is any individual who directly or indirectly exercises substantial control over the entity, or who owns or controls at least 25% of the entity's ownership interests.
-For a single-member LLC, the beneficial owner is the sole member.
+A "beneficial owner" is anyone who exercises substantial control over the entity or owns 25%+ of it.
+For a single-member LLC, that's you.

 • Full legal name of each beneficial owner